How to replace a lost Galaxy Buds, Buds Live or Buds Pro earbud

 In some regions (such as Australia), you can reach out to Samsung's support staff, inform them of what has happened, and can replace either a single earbud, just the charging case, or even one earbud AND the charging case.
 Pricing varies depending on which model you're looking for and depending on what it is that you need to replace.
 But those here in the States who need to replace their earbud (or charging case) will have to resort to picking up a new set altogether.

-Enjoy the best earbuds from Samsung
+Enjoy top-notch sound from Samsung

 With the Galaxy Buds Pro, Samsung brought back a more traditional design after experimenting with the beans design of the Buds Live.
 The Buds Pro offer excellent noise cancelation, all-day battery life, and a compact wireless charging case.